Sectors & IndustriesTechnologySemiconductors

 What are the semiconductor stocks with highest dividends?

-Intel (NASDAQ:INTC) has an annual dividend yield of N/A, which is N/A percentage points lower than the semiconductor industry average of 2.12%.
-Intel's dividend payout is not stable, having dropped more than 10% one times in the last 10 years.
-Intel's dividend has not shown consistent growth over the last 10 years.
+Skyworks Solutions (NASDAQ:SWKS) has an annual dividend yield of 4.31%, which is 3 percentage points higher than the semiconductor industry average of 1.23%.
+Skyworks Solutions's dividend payout is not stable, having dropped more than 10% one times in the last 10 years.
+Skyworks Solutions's dividend has shown consistent growth over the last 10 years.

-Intel's dividend payout ratio of -2.6% indicates that its dividend yield might not be sustainable for the long-term.
+Skyworks Solutions's dividend payout ratio of 117.4% indicates that its high dividend yield might not be sustainable for the long-term.

-Himax Technologies (NASDAQ:HIMX) has an annual dividend yield of 8.92%, which is 7 percentage points higher than the semiconductor industry average of 2.12%.
-Himax Technologies's dividend payout is not stable, having dropped more than 10% three times in the last 10 years.
-Himax Technologies's dividend has shown consistent growth over the last 10 years.
+Nve (NASDAQ:NVEC) has an annual dividend yield of 3.77%, which is 3 percentage points higher than the semiconductor industry average of 1.23%.
+Nve's dividend payout is stable, having never dropped by more than 10% in the last 10 years.
+Nve's dividend has not shown consistent growth over the last 10 years.

-Chipmos Technologies (NASDAQ:IMOS) has an annual dividend yield of 4.48%, which is 2 percentage points higher than the semiconductor industry average of 2.12%.
-Chipmos Technologies's dividend payout is not stable, having dropped more than 10% four times in the last 10 years.
-Chipmos Technologies's dividend has not shown consistent growth over the last 10 years.
+Microchip Technology (NASDAQ:MCHP) has an annual dividend yield of 2.05%, which is 1 percentage points higher than the semiconductor industry average of 1.23%.
+Microchip Technology's dividend payout is not stable, having dropped more than 10% one times in the last 10 years.
+Microchip Technology's dividend has shown consistent growth over the last 10 years.

-Chipmos Technologies's dividend payout ratio of 91.3% indicates that its high dividend yield might not be sustainable for the long-term.
+Microchip Technology's dividend payout ratio of 827.3% indicates that its dividend yield might not be sustainable for the long-term.

-Semiconductor stocks were up 1.22% in the last day, and up 2.78% over the last week.
-Rambus was the among the top gainers in the semiconductors industry, gaining 10.29% yesterday.
+Semiconductor stocks were down -5.3% in the last day, and down -1.67% over the last week.
+Maxlinear was the among the top losers in the semiconductors industry, dropping -12.22% yesterday.

 What are the most undervalued semiconductor stocks?